- ICH GCP

 Detailed Description

-Phase 1a is a dose escalation to evaluate the safety and tolerability of NX-2127 in adult patients with relapsed/refractory (R/R) B-cell malignancies, who have required and received at least 2 prior systemic therapies (or at least 1 prior therapy for patients with WM or PCNSL) and for whom no other therapies are known to provide clinical benefit.
-Phase 1b will investigate the efficacy of NX-2127 at the dosage(s) selected in Phase 1a in up to 5 cohorts of patients with R/R B-cell malignancy indications who have received at least 2 prior systemic therapies (or at least 1 prior therapy for patients with WM or PCNSL):
+Phase 1a (Dose Escalation) will evaluate the safety and tolerability of NX-2127 in adult patients with relapsed/refractory (R/R) B-cell malignancies, who have required and received at least 2 prior systemic therapies (or at least 1 prior therapy for patients with WM or PCNSL) and for which no other therapies are known to provide clinical benefit.

 Study Type